SRI RAMAKRISHNA AS A PRIEST

 worships the image, regarding it no longer as clay or stone, but as the

 embodiment of Spirit, throbbing with Life and Consciousness.
-After the worship
+After the

-the Supreme Spirit is recalled from the image to Its true sanctuary, the heart
+the Supreme Spirit is recalled from the image to Its true sanctuary,

 of the priest.
 The real devotee knows the absurdity of worshipping the